jschirrmacher/timer/README.md

 }
 ```

-Each of these options (or all of them) can be set via URL as well:
+Each of these options (or all of them) can be set via URL as well like in this example:

 https://timer.digital-wachsen.de/?duration=5&hide-text=1